 Dr Eva Serra

-Pre-registered Clinical Scientist & Product Manager at Congenica
+Pre-registered Clinical Scientist & Product Manager

 Maximizing NGS lab efficiency in the analysis and interpretation of next-generation sequencing (NGS) data is essential to be able to deliver fast turnarounds of results and value to patients at scale.